Niravpatel129/Angular-Jest-Unit-Testing/README.md

-# Unit testing Angular with Jest tutorial
+# Unit testing Angular with Jest

 ## Description

-This project contains the unit tests written in my youtube tutorial on [Unit testing Angular with Jest](https://youtu.be/PdVerlfmO6M)
+This project contains the unit tests
-If you have any questions, leave a comment on the video or message me on [Twitter](https://twitter.com/theryansmee).

 ## Running unit tests